-We expect activities to be in response to local needs and to deliver community-based engagement, taster sessions or learning activity similar to that previously offered under 'Community Learning'.
+We expect activities to be in response to local needs and to deliver community-based engagement, taster sessions or learning activities.
 We expect to commission a range of providers to access different groups of learners in different areas of Sandwell, and who can produce high levels of positive progressions into further learning and/or employment.

-There are four distinctive but interwoven strands to our Adult Skills activities.
+There are three distinctive but interwoven strands to our Adult Skills activities.
 Government funded Adult Skills Learning provision will fall into one of these categories based on the learner's purpose for learning.
 The nature of the learning activities to be delivered falls into the following categories:

-➤ My Future: Learning activities that develop employment related skills that provide a direct destination into employment or further education, or which help build economic regeneration and secure economic well-being.
-Learning activities can also support in the development of English, maths and/or digital literacy.

-- My Interests: Learning activities for personal interest and self-development. - ➤ My Family: Learning activities that build stronger families. - ➤ My Community Be Inspired: Learning activities that contribute directly to social cohesion and community capacity building.
+- My Future: Learning activities that develop employment related skills that provide a direct destination into employment or further education, or which help build economic regeneration and secure economic well-being.
+Learning activities can also support in the development of English, maths and/or digital literacy. - > My Interests: Learning activities for personal interest and self-development. - > My Family: Learning activities that build stronger families.